ArtiomLK/kubernetes/azure/examples/pod-managed-identity/pod-managed-identity.md

   - You could follow these steps to create an AKS Cluster:
     - [AKS (CNI) Cluster][6]
     - [AKS (Kubenet) Cluster][7]
+- You must have Owner RBAC on your subscription to create the identity and assign role binding to the cluster identity.

 ## Code